-Mike Boots: After a mostly empirical PhD I was awarded a Royal Society/JSPS post-doctoral fellowship in the Entomology Department of Kyoto University.
-During this time I developed my interest in theory and was awarded a European Union STA Fellowship to return to Japan to join the mathematical biology group in Kyushu.
-I then chose to move to Nagasaki as a centre of excellence postdoctoral fellowship in the medical entomology department of the Institute of Tropical Medicine, in order to gain experience of applying models to problems in human disease interactions and to develop my interest in vector ecology.
-I returned to the UK in 2000, having been awarded a NERC Advanced Fellowship, and subsequently held Readerships at the Universities of Stirling and Sheffield.
+Mike Boots: After a mostly empirical PhD I moved through the Entomology Department of Kyoto University supported by JSPS, developed my interest in theory and supported by a European Union Fellowship to return joined the mathematical biology group in Kyushu.
+I then worked in the medical entomology department of the Institute of Tropical Medicine, in applying models to problems in human disease interactions and developing my interest in vector ecology.
+I returned to the UK in 2000, on a NERC Advanced Fellowship, and subsequently held Readerships at the Universities of Stirling and Sheffield.
 I was made Professor of Disease Biology in the Department of Animal and Plant Sciences in Sheffield in 2007, moved to Exeter in 2011 and to UC Berkeley in 2015.
 My brief CV is here.

 Postdoctoral Research Associates